+Assurance Team

-Assurance Team (a) All members of the Engagement Team for the Assurance Engagement; (b) All others within, or engaged by, thea Firm who can directly influence the outcome of the Assurance Engagement, including: Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement; (ii) Those who provide consultation regarding technical or industryspecific issues, transactions or events for the Assurance Engagement; and (iii) Those who provide quality control for the Assurance Engagement, including those who perform anthe Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the Assurance Eengagement.
-Attestation Engagement An Assurance Engagement in which a party other than the Member in Public Practice measures or evaluates the Underlying Subject Matter against the Criteria.
+- (a) All members of the Engagement Team for the Assurance Engagement; - (b) All others within, or engaged by, the Firm who can directly influence the outcome of the Assurance Engagement, including: - Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement; - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the Assurance Engagement; and - (iii) Those who perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the engagement.

+Attestation Engagement

+An Assurance Engagement in which a party other than the Member in Public Practice measures or evaluates the Underlying Subject Matter against the Criteria.

 A party other than the Member also often presents the resulting Subject Matter Information in a report or statement.
 In some cases, however, the Subject Matter Information may be presented by the Member in the assurance report.
 In an Attestation Engagement, the Member's conclusion addresses whether the Subject Matter Information is free from material misstatement.

+The Member's conclusion may be phrased in terms of:

+- (i) The Underlying Subject Matter and the applicable Criteria; - (ii) The Subject Matter Information and the applicable Criteria; or - (iii) A statement made by the appropriate party.

+[AUST] AUASB

+The Australian statutory body called the Auditing and Assurance Standards Board established under section 227A of the Australian Securities and Investments Commission Act 2001.

+Audit

+In Part 4A, the term "audit" applies equally to "review."

+Audit Client

-The Member's conclusion may be phrased in terms of: (i) The Underlying Subject Matter and the applicable Criteria; (ii) The Subject Matter Information and the applicable Criteria; or (iii) A statement made by the appropriate party.
-[AUST] AUASB The Australian statutory body called the Auditing and Assurance Standards Board established under section 227A of the Australian Securities and Investments Commission Act 2001.
-Audit In Part 4A, the term "audit" applies equally to "review."
-Audit Client An entity in respect of which a Firm conducts an Audit Engagement.
-When the client is a Listed Entity, Audit Client will always include its Related Entities.
-When the Audit Client is not a Listed Entity, Audit Client includes those Related Entities over which the client has direct or indirect control.
-(See also paragraph R400.20.)
+An entity in respect of which a Firm conducts an Audit Engagement.
+When the client is a Listed-Publicly Traded Entity, in accordance with paragraphs R400.22 and R400.23, Audit Client will always include its Related Entities.
+When the Audit Client is not a Listed-Publicly Traded Entity, Audit Client includes those Related Entities over which the client has direct or indirect control.
+(See also paragraph R400.270.)

 In Part 4A, the term "Audit Client" applies equally to "Review Client."
 In the case of a Group Audit, see the definition of Group Audit Client.

+Audit Engagement

+A reasonable Assurance Engagement in which a Member in Public Practice expresses an opinion whether Financial Statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with Auditing and Assurance Standards.
+This includes a statutory audit, which is an audit required by legislation or other regulation.

+In Part 4A, the term "Audit Engagement" applies equally to "Review Engagement."

+Audit report

+In Part 4A, the term "audit report" applies equally to "review report."

+Audit Team